HelTecAutomation/HeltecDocs/doc/main/general/lorawan_parameters.md

 ![](img/lorawan_parameters/02.png)

-- **LoRaWAN Net mode** – OTAA
+- **LoRaWAN Net mode** – OTAA (Over The Air Activation)

-  > - `DevEUI` -- A 64-bit globally unique device identifier in IEEE EUI64 address space that uniquely identifies the end-device.
+  - `DevEUI` -- 8 bytes, device's **unique** ID, like a Mac address.

-  > - `AppEUI` -- A 64-bit globally unique application identifier in IEEE EUI64 address space that uniquely identifies the entity able to process the Join-req frame.
+  - `AppEUI` -- 8 bytes, also called `JoinEUI` on some NS, the identifying of the join server during the OTAA process, devices in the same group can be set to be the same.

-  > - `AppKey` -- Used in OTAA  to generate session keys.
+  - `AppKey` -- 16 bytes, whenever an end device joins a network via OTAA, the `AppKey` is used to derive the session keys `NwkSKey` and `AppSKey` specific for that end device to encrypt and verify network communication and application data.

-- **LoRaWAN Net mode** – ABP.
+- **LoRaWAN Net mode** – ABP (Activation By Personalization)

-  - DevAddr -- A 32-bit device address assigned by the Network Server to identify the end device within the current network.
+  - `DevAddr` -- A 32-bit device address assigned by the Network Server to identify the end device within the current network.
-  - NwkSKey -- Used to encrypt data, verify data integrity, and establish secure network  sessions.
+  - `NwkSKey` -- 16 bytes, used to encrypt data, verify data integrity, and establish secure network sessions.
-  - AppSKey -- Used to encrypt and decrypt application payloads in data messages for ensuring message confidentiality.
+  - `AppSKey` -- 16 bytes, used to encrypt and decrypt application payloads in data messages for ensuring message confidentiality.

 - **LoRaWAN User Channel Mask** – The LoRaWAN node protocol had defined the uplink/downlink frequency for each channel (*Please refer to [LoRaWAN regional regulations](https://resource.heltec.cn/download/LoRaWANRegionalParametersv1.0.2_final_1944_1.pdf)*), because the LoRa Gateway often comes with 8 channels, so the LoRa Node should working on the same 8 contiguous frequency channel.
 Such as the `CN470` frequency channel definition.